Music Faculty at Middlesex Community College

 - Carmen Rodríguez-Peralta, Chair of the Music Department

-- Johannah Segarich, Professor of Music
+- Johannah Segarich, Music Appreciation and American Music

 - Richard Chowenhill, Music Technology

-- Susan Dill, American Music/Piano
+- Susan Dill, Voice and Piano

 - James Grenier, Music Business

 - David Janssen, Music Theory

 - Aaron Rosenberg, Music Theory

 - Marcus Santos, Percussion